Barbara Washington

-Barbara Anne Washington is an American politician and attorney serving as a member of the Missouri Senate from the 9th district.
-Elected in 2020, she was previously a member of the Missouri House of Representatives for the 23rd district from 2018 to 2020.
+Barbara Anne Washington is an American politician and attorney who currently serves as a member of the Missouri Senate from the 9th district.
+Elected to the Senate in 2020, she was previously a member of the Missouri House of Representatives for the 23rd district from 2018 to 2021.

 Early life and education

 Washington is a native of Kansas City, Missouri.
 She earned a Bachelor of Journalism degree in News-Editorial from the Missouri School of Journalism a Master of Business Administration from Avila University, and a Juris Doctor from the University of Missouri–Kansas City School of Law.

 Career

 Washington was elected to the Missouri House of Representatives in a 2017 special election for the 23rd district.
 She was sworn in on January 10, 2018.
 Washington was re-elected in 2018.
 In 2020, Washington declined to seek re-election to the house and instead ran for the 9th district of the Missouri Senate.
 Washington defeated Ryan Myers in the Democratic primary and Republican nominee David Martin in the November general election.